dalequark/daleonai/_drafts/convert-pdfs-to-audiobooks-with-machine-learning.md

 When you look at a research paper, it's probably easy for you to gloss over the irrelevant bits just by noting the layout: titles are large and bolded; captions are small; body text is medium-sized and centered on the page.

 Using spatial information about the layout of the text on the page, we can train a machine learning model to do that, too.
+We show the model a bunch of examples of body text, header text, and so on, and hopefully it learns to recognize them.

-This approach is the one that Kaz, the original author of this project, took when trying to turn textbooks into audiobooks.
+This is the approach that Kaz, the original author of this project, took when trying to turn textbooks into audiobooks.

 Earlier in this post, I mentioned that the Google Cloud Vision API returns not just text on the page, but also its layout.
 It groups text into chunks (pages, blocks, paragraphs, words, and characters) and returns its location on the page.
 In particular, for each word, it returns a bounding box that looks like this: